M79 grenade launcher

-Soldiers of the Royal Thai Army Volunteer Regiment (Queen's Cobras) conduct a search and sweep mission in Phuoc Tho, 1967.
+A soldier of the Royal Thai Army Volunteer Regiment (Queen's Cobras) armed with a M79 conducts a search and sweep mission in Phuoc Tho, South Vietnam, December 1967.

 History

 The M79 was a result of the US Army's Project Niblick, an attempt to increase firepower for the infantryman by having an explosive projectile more accurate with further range than rifle grenades, but more portable than a mortar.
 Project Niblick created the 40 x 46 mm grenade, but was unable to create a satisfactory launcher for it that could fire more than a single shot.
 One of the launchers at Springfield Armory was the three-shot "harmonica" T148 (not to be confused with the later, underbarrel XM148), which did see some limited production and fielding in Vietnam, but problems with the three-round magazine prevented widespread acceptance.
 The other design was a single-shot break-open, shoulder-fired weapon, the S-3.
 This was refined into the S-5, which resembled an oversized single-barrel shotgun.
 Unable to solve the problems with the multi-shot T148 launcher, the Army adopted the S-5 as the XM79.
 With a new sight, the XM79 was officially adopted as the M79 on December 15, 1960.

 In 1961, the first M79 grenade launchers were delivered to the US Army.
 Owing to its ease of use, reliability, and firepower, the M79 became popular among American soldiers, who dubbed it "the platoon leader's artillery".
 Some soldiers would cut down the stock and barrel to make the M79 even more portable.